zay002/zay002/README.md

 <div align="center">

-### Looking for internship opportunities
+### Open for internship opportunities

-Algorithm engineering · Game technology · 3D perception
+If you are looking for a PhD with polytalent engineering basis.
 <br>

 <a href="mailto:lzy11@my.swjtu.edu.cn">